Python Proxy Configuration Examples

 Random Proxy Middleware

 The Rotating Proxies Middleware described above includes options for multiple proxies, but as an alternative you can also use RandomProxyMiddleware.
+This middleware processes Scrapy requests using a random proxy from a list to improve crawling speed and avoid IP bans.

 Response Header

 With every response, the remote site includes an X-ProxyMesh-IP header whose value is the IP used for the request.
+In order to access this header, you should use our scrapy-proxy-headers package.
+Then to use the same IP for a subsequent request, pass in this header unchanged.

 Scrapy with Splash Request

-For a splash request via the proxy, add a 'proxy' argument to the SplashRequest object.
+object.
 Without this argument, you may receive a 503 service unavailable response.
+Here you view sample code for a splash request.

 Selenium + Chrome